publishpress/publishpress-series/readme.txt

 * {enhancement} polished up the usage of the built-in WordPress image uploader/manager for associating images with series.
 * {enhancement} NEW template tag: `in_series($series_term)`  This function will check if the current post is in a given series OR if the post is in ANY series (when the series_id or series_slug isn't provided).
 Will return true or false.
 * {enhancement} NEW template tag: `is_series_toc` This function will check to see if the displayed page is the series_toc page.
 Helpful for in the cases when you want to do something custom in the header or footer or sidebar of a seriestoc page.

-= 2.1.7 =

-This version has been tested with WordPress 2.9 and all is in working order.
-Please use the new compatibility form for the Organize Series listing on WordPress/extend to indicate your results with using it.

-*Fixes*

-* Fixed a problem with having duplicate id selectors with the_series_title() outputs resulting in validation errors.
-See the original report [here](http://unfoldingneurons.com/forums/topic/w3org-validation-issue?replies=2#post-820)

-* Fixed a bug resulting in Series Part numbering not propagating correctly through all posts in a series when editing a post that is part of a series.
-See original report [here](http://unfoldingneurons.com/forums/topic/conflict-between-series-and-category-indexing?replies=3#post-831)

-* Fixed a bug where Series Meta for "the_content" was being displayed where the_excerpt was called.
-See [here](http://wordpress.org/support/topic/330096?replies=2#post-1275872) for original report.

-* Fixed the seriestoc template not being displayed when permalinks are off.
-Important: When permalinks are not enabled ".../?seriestoc=x" points to the series table of contents for all series. "x" can be any number.
-- get_series_link() has been updated to direct to the correct link depending on whether permalinks are enabled or not.